Tag: psychological theory

 Winter Dreaming…

-It’s been a little while since we explored dreamwork here.
-If you don’t know, my approach (generally) is to allow my dreams to hold their own space.
+Dreaming for me is an act of communion, a relationship.
+I allow my dreams to hold their own space.
 I try not to analyze my dreams, but to participate in them.
 To let my dream selves show me what I need to know.
-I take some time…
+I take some time in the morning to transfer to my conscious…

 -